 What students need to know about insurance

 Many students are pleasantly surprised to find their family’s home insurance policy covers the items they take to college.
-But with many opting to study remotely due to Covid-19, what does that mean for insurance?

 By Steve Smethurst